Missile launch control center: Launch Control Center

 Each Combat Crew has a voice circuit called the Hardened Voice Channel which links the five Combat Crews (LCCs) that comprise the squadron.
 There is also a voice circuit called the EWO (Emergency War Order) which links the squadron command posts (CPs).
 One of the squadron command posts (CPs) is also the wing CP.
 These two voice circuits work like a party line with all LCCs connected simultaneously.
 Thus, it is not possible for any of the Combat Crews to have private conversations.
 The term "EWO" used here is not to be confused with an actual Emergency War Order message from the National Command Authority.
 The same term is used to denote both this circuit and the message transmitted over the Primary Alert System.

 Message traffic over the LF, HVC, and EWO voice circuits are transmitted via the Hardened Intersite Cable System.

 Each Combat Crew also has access to commercial telephone lines for ordinary civilian communications.

 The outer structure of the LCC itself is cylindrical with hemispherical ends.
 Its walls are of steel-reinforced concrete and approximately 4.5 feet thick.
 It is normally accessed from the LCF/MAF by a freight-size elevator.
 A blast door permits entry into the LCC from the tunnel junction (adjoining the LCC Equipment Building housing the backup diesel-electric generator and emergency supplies).
 An escape hatch 3-ft in diameter is located at the far end of the LCC.
 The escape hatch and associated tunnel are constructed to withstand weapon effects and allow personnel egress in the event of damage to the vertical access shaft.
 The tunnel is sand-filled and the sand will fall into the LCC if the hatch at the bottom of the tunnel is opened.
 Essential LCC launch equipment and communications gear, along with the missile combat crew, are located in a shock isolated compartment suspended within the outer structure.
 The room is steel and suspended as a pendulum by four shock isolators (see picture below).

 The LCC's electronics are fully shielded from Electromagnetic Pulse damage with carbon block surge arresters.

 REACT-A LCCs

 REACT-A capsules were brought online in the mid-1990s and continue in service with the 341st Missile Wing, the 90th Missile Wing, and the 91st Missile Wing.
-This was an upgrade from the ILCS (Improved Launch Control System) capsules at the 341 MW that date to the late 1970s, and from the CDB capsules at the 90th and 91st missile wings.
+This was an upgrade from the ILCS (Improved Launch Control System) capsules at the 341 MW that date to the late 1970s, and from the Command Data Buffer (CDB) capsules at the 90th and 91st missile wings.
 This was a major upgrade.
 The two launch control officers now sit side by side and must turn four launch keys to initiate a launch.